 Samuel \s(a)-muel\ as a boys' name is pronounced SAM-yoo-el.
 It is of Hebrew origin, and the meaning of Samuel is "God heard".
 Also possibly as "requested of God", "God's heart" or "God's name".
 Biblical: the prophet and judge who anointed Saul and David as kings of Israel.
 The name was used by the Puritans and usage peaked in the 19th century.
 Opera singer Samuel Ramey; lexicographer Samuel Johnson; playwright Samuel Beckett; author Samuel Clemens (Mark Twain); actor Samuel L. Jackson.

 For more information, see also the related boy name Kemuel.

-Displayed below is the baby name popularity of the name Samuel for boys.
-Samuel reached its highest rank of #17 in the U.S. in 1880-1889 (Source: 2014 Birth Name Statistics).
+Shown below is the baby name popularity of Samuel for boys.
+Samuel reached its peak rank of #17 in the U.S. then, and is presently at #23.
+(2014 Birth Statistics)

-Samuel is also pronounced similarly to Samael.
+Samuel is pronounced similarly to Samael.
 This name tends to be less commonly used than Samuel.